timmolderez/inspector-jay/README.md

 Note that Inspector Jay windows are also keyboard-friendly:
 - Use the arrow keys to navigate the tree.
-- Press Esc to close the window.
+- Press Ctrl+F to toggle focus between the search field and the tree.
+(F3 / Shift-F3 )
 - Press F1 to look for any Javadoc documentation of the current node's type. (opens in a browser window)

 ### License